- Cancer Information

 Preparing legal documents

-If you haven’t already done so, now is the time to think about preparing your legal documents.
-In other words, making a will, appointing a substitute decision-maker and preparing an advance care directive.
+If you have not already done so, now is the time to think about what legal documents you need, such as making a will, appointing a substitute decision-maker and preparing an advance care directive.

 Learn more about: